EnterpriseDB/docker-postgresql/README.md

 - Red Hat Universal Base Images (UBI) 8 - default (with and without the PostGIS extension)
 - Debian Buster (10) Slim base images

-UBI8 based images of versions 11, 12, 13, 14 and 15 are available for amd64, ppc64le and s390x architectures.
+UBI8 based images are available for amd64, arm64, ppc64le and s390x architectures.
+Debian 10 based images are available for amd64 and arm64 architectures.

+Multilang images (`-multilang`) are container images enhanced with the full list of Locales.
+Available for all UBI based images.

 These images are customised to work with [EDB Postgres for Kubernetes by EDB](https://www.enterprisedb.com/docs/postgres_for_kubernetes/latest/) for Kubernetes and Red Hat Openshift.